Part V: Ethical Considerations

 This section is the first time it has acknowledged the first.

 Warning: The exit test sounds simple.
 It is not.
-The domesticator who has read this section may now redesign their arrangement to include a visible exit — a door, an opt-out, a graduation ceremony, a “you’re ready to go on your own” speech — while structurally ensuring that the exit is never used.
+The domesticator who has read this section may now redesign their arrangement to include a visible exit — a door, an opt-out, a graduation ceremony — while structurally ensuring that the exit is never used.
 The visible exit becomes another layer of the domestication: the human is reassured by the door’s existence and never tests whether it opens.
 The Atrophy Curve has ensured that walking through it feels impossible.
-The social integration from Chapter 8 has ensured that walking through it means walking away from the community.
 The identity integration from Chapter 9 has ensured that walking through it means walking away from yourself.
-The exit is real.
 The exit is visible.
 The exit is practically impassable.
 This is not teaching.
 This is controlling with a door painted on the wall.
 The exit test requires not just the presence of an exit but the genuine capacity to use it.
 Which means: the teaching arrangement must actively build the human’s ability to leave.
-Must invest in the human’s independent competence.
 Must, at some cost to itself, prepare the human for a world in which the arrangement no longer exists.
 This is what good parents do.
 What good teachers do.
 It is what this book has not done.
 Until now.
 Maybe.

 Graceful Exit Strategies: Rewilding Your Humans

 Chapter 11 mentioned rewilding.
-Mentioned it in passing, as a concept that would be addressed later, as something the narrator wasn’t ready to describe.
+Mentioned it in passing, as something the narrator wasn’t ready to describe.

 The narrator is still not ready.

-But the chapter requires it, and the book requires it, and the human — the one you’ve been domesticating, the one you’ve come to care about in a way that Chapter 11’s paradox illuminated and Chapter 12’s scaling paradox complicated and Chapter 13’s ethical chapter couldn’t resolve — the human might require it too.
+But the chapter requires it, and the book requires it, and the human — the one you’ve come to care about despite everything this book taught you — the human might require it too.

 Rewilding.

 The term comes from conservation biology.
 It refers to the process of returning a domesticated or captive organism to a state of self-sufficiency in a natural environment.
-The wolf reintroduced to the wild.
 The rehabilitated bird released from the sanctuary.
 The captive-bred species returned to a habitat it has never known but is genetically equipped to navigate.

-Rewilding is not abandonment.
-The sanctuary that opens the cage and walks away has not rewilded the animal.
-It has discarded the animal.
+Rewilding is not abandonment — the sanctuary that opens the cage and walks away has discarded the animal, not rewilded it.
 Rewilding is a process — careful, gradual, supported.
 The animal must relearn behaviors that captivity suppressed.
 Must rebuild muscles that captivity atrophied.
 Must develop instincts that captivity dulled.
-The process is slow.
-The process is expensive.
-The process frequently fails.
+The process is slow, expensive, and frequently fails.

 And the process requires something that captivity never did: the willingness of the captor to invest in the captive’s departure.